Medi-Cal Rx: Transition

-During calendar year 2020, DHCS will host three (3) larger Medi-Cal Rx Public Forums in-person and via webinar, which will be one (1) hour in length and provide status updates to help ensure that the broader stakeholder community is kept up-to-date about Medi-Cal Rx implementation activities and timelines.
+Beginning in July 2019 and continuing throughout calendar year 2020, DHCS has hosted and will continue to host one (1) hour Medi-Cal Rx Public Forums in-person and via webinar to provide status updates to help ensure that the broader stakeholder community is kept up-to-date about Medi-Cal Rx implementation activities and timelines.
+All Medi-Cal Rx Public Forum meeting dates and times are listed below.
 DHCS will only take questions and comments from those participants attending in-person.
 All interested organizations and entities, including but not limited to, hospitals, clinics, health plans, counties, pharmacies, tribal health programs, and consumer advocates, are invited to participate.

 Medi-Cal Rx Public Forum Schedule

 DHCS will release additional information as well as reminder notices through various DHCS stakeholder email distribution lists.
-In addition, DHCS will also post a final agenda and meeting materials at least 10 days prior to each meeting.
+In addition, DHCS will also post a final agenda at least 10 days prior to each meeting.

 Resources and Reference Materials